GluuFederation/gluu-docker/examples/kubernetes/aws/clb/README.md

 # Amazon Web Services (AWS) - Classic Load Balancer

+!!! note:

-!!!Note: Following this example guide will install a classic load balancer with an `IP` that is not static.
+     Following this example guide will install a classic load balancer with an `IP` that is not static.
 Do not worry about the `IP` changing as all pods will be updated automatically when a change in the `IP` of the load balancer occurs using a script.
 However, if you are deploying in production you **WILL NOT** use our script and instead assign a static `IP`  to your load balancer.

 ## Setup Cluster